Chamiln17/Machine-Learning-Projects/README.md

-## This Repository Contains Projects I Made During My Learning Journey of Machine Learning
+## Overview

-These projects are parts of my journey of reading Hands On machine learning 3rd edition book
+This Repository Contains Projects I Made During My Learning Journey of Machine Learning, These projects are parts of my journey of reading Hands On machine learning 3rd edition book.

 ### Setting Up the Virtual Environment